*FTC Disclosure - If you make a purchase through a link on this site, we receive a small commission at no extra cost to you.*

 Higher end lingerie brands tend to offer a wider range of sizes and fit options.

 Chantelle lingerie, for example, gives women a wide range of sizing options and also helps narrow the selection based on the shape of your breasts, from shallow to full busts.

 You don’t see this kind of specialty sizing when it comes to widely produced or more budget friendly brands, which may be a good alternative if you're on a budget and have an average sized frame.

 Older, established lingerie brands like La Perla have been in the bra business for a long time, starting back in an era when custom fittings, hand craftsmanship, and tailoring were the foundation of their brand.

 Newer brands are more likely to follow a more generic fit formula, which works well for average or medium sizes.

-If you’re a hard to fit size, or prefer a more precise bra fit, turn to brands with a reputation for exquisite fit.
+If you’re a hard to fit size, or prefer a more precise bra fit, you may want to consider brands with a reputation for a more customized fit.